Coast FM (West Cornwall): Olympic Torch Relay coverage

 On 19 May 2012, from 6:00 am, there was a special 'Good Morning Penwith with Martin Holland' with live reports at the historic start of the 2012 Olympic Torch Relay from Land's End.
 Presenters reported live from along the route and for the first time, Penwith Radio collaborated with two other Cornish community radio stations, Source FM and Radio St Austell Bay to cover more of the torch relay.
 Penwith's coverage was simulcast on both other community stations.

 This was one of the first times the station had broadcast live coverage of a local event.

-Acker Bilk: His Final Interview
+Acker Bilk: his final interview

-Clarinettist Acker Bilk recorded his final interview with former Presenter John Chapman before passing away from cancer at the age of 85.
+Clarinettist Acker Bilk recorded his final interview with former presenter John Chapman before dying from cancer at the age of 85.
 John Chapman later commented: "Because of Acker’s illness at the time of the interview his voice is soft at times and I had to carry and lead the conversation but it is an hour’s life story and we have got the last ever one he did."

 The interview was broadcast on Sunday 16 November 2014 at 9pm.